NataKl/NataKl/README.md

 ## 👩‍💻 About Me

-**AI & Data Platform Engineering Manager/ AI Engineer** with a passion for building intelligent systems that solve real-world problems.
-With over **15 years of experience in IT**, I specialize in:
+**Senior IT Project and Data Platform Manager** with a passion for building intelligent systems that solve real-world problems.
+With over **20 years of experience in IT**, I specialize in:

 - 🤖 Building **AI agents** and integrating **Large Language Models (LLMs)**
 - 🏗️ Developing **enterprise-scale data platforms** for banking and financial services
 - 📊 Creating **analytical systems** that drive business insights
+- 🛠️ Migration from **monolithic systems to microservice architecture**
 - 🚀 Implementing **AI-driven solutions** that accelerate workflows by up to 40%

 Currently working at **Sberbank**, leading data platform development and AI solutions implementation.